Getting Your Pilot’s License as a Non-US Citizen

 Step 8 – Start Your Flight Training!

-You will also have to take a photo when you arrive at your flight school, and they will upload this photo to the AFSP website.
+You will also have to take a photo when you arrive at your flight school, and they will upload this photo to the FTSP website.

 Conclusion

-Being approved by the TSA to undergo training may seem cumbersome, but it is a vital security check that keeps our skies safe.
-Choosing a flight school with prior experience in training international students will benefit you greatly during this process.
+Being approved by the TSA to undergo training may seem cumbersome, but it is all a part of an effort to keep the skies safe.
+Consider choosing a flight school with prior experience in training international students, which will benefit you greatly during this process.